Why did you choose to study at SSE?

 How is the student life on Campus?

-Student life here is incredibly colorful and fun!
+Student life here is incredibly colourful and fun!
 When talking about activities at SSE, I need to mention SASSE, the student association.
 They organize so many different activities but also all kinds of career-orientated prestigious firms' presentations.
 We have Women's banking day, Career day and company presentation almost every lunch time at school, where you can interact with all those representatives and alumni.
 You will never get bored at SSE!

 What are your career goals?